-The Department may contact the complainant it and additional information is required to complete an investigation and may also issue a Planning Contravention Notice to any party deemed to be involved in the suspected breach of planning control, as detailed below.
+The Department may contact the complainant if additional information is required to complete an investigation and may also issue a Planning Contravention Notice to any party deemed to be involved in the suspected breach of planning control, as detailed below.

 After the investigation, if it is determined that a breach of planning control has occurred within the time limits set out above, the matter is will be categorized as a Code Case.
 The complainant, any any other person who the Department may have contacted on the matter, will be notified if it is deemed that no breach of planning control has occurrred or the Department will otherwise not be proceeding with enforcement action.

 A ‘Breach of Planning Control’ letter will be sent to the landowner and any other person or organization deemed to be responsible for the breach (such as, but not limited to, a contractor, project manager, agent/architect, tradesperson, engineer or consultant) explaining why the works are considered to constitute a breach and advising on the necessary actions to resolve the matter.
-A period of 28 days is typically set from the date of the ‘Breach of Planning Control’ letter within which the party/parties responsible for the breach must make a formal application to seek to regularize the breach or implement appropriate remediation, which may comprise the removal of the works in question.
+A period of 28 days is typically set from the date of the ‘Breach of Planning Control’ letter within which the party/parties responsible for the breach must make a formal application to seek to regularize the breach by submitting a retroactive planning and/or building permit application or implement appropriate remediation, which may comprise the removal of the works in question.
 The letter will also stipulate that no further works should continue until the Code Case has been closed.